Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Experiments

 \subsection{Results}

-The objective and subjective results\footnote{Audio samples can be found online:\\ \url{https://srtts.github.io/latent-filling}} are summarized in Table \ref{tab:result1}.
-The proposed Baseline+LF system exhibited exceptional performance in terms of SECS and SMOS metrics for both intra-lingual (En $\rightarrow$ En) and cross-lingual (Ko $\rightarrow$ En) tests.
-Specifically, it achieved the highest SMOS and SECS scores for the intra-lingual test and the best SMOS score along with the second-best SECS score for the cross-lingual test.
-Compared to the YourTTS system, it achieved 0.64 and 0.46 higher SMOS scores in the intra- and cross-lingual tests, respectively, while employing approximately 60\% fewer parameters.
-Furthermore, when compared to the baseline system, our proposed system achieved SMOS improvements of 0.12 and 0.11 in the intra-lingual and cross-lingual tests, respectively, while maintaining comparable or even superior WER and MOS scores.
-These results indicate that by leveraging the LF method to fill the unexplored latent space of the speaker embeddings, the speaker similarity of the ZS-TTS system significantly improved without compromising intelligibility and naturalness.
+The objective and subjective results\footnote{Audio samples can be found online: \\\url{https://srtts.github.io/latent-filling}} are summarized in Table \ref{tab:result1}.
+The proposed Baseline+LF system exhibited outstanding performance in terms of SECS and SMOS metrics for both intra-lingual (En $\rightarrow$ En) and cross-lingual (Ko $\rightarrow$ En) tests.
+Specifically, it achieved the highest SMOS and SECS scores in the intra-lingual test, and the best SMOS score along with the second-best SECS score in the cross-lingual test.
+Compared to the YourTTS system, it achieved 0.55 and 0.46 higher SMOS scores in the intra- and cross-lingual tests, respectively, while employing approximately 60\% fewer parameters.

+When compared to the baseline system, our proposed system demonstrated SMOS improvements of 0.14 and 0.12 in the intra-lingual and cross-lingual tests, respectively, as well as SECS improvements of 0.009 for both tests\footnote{The confidence intervals (CIs) for SECS in both the Baseline and Baseline+LF systems were 0.005 and 0.003 for the intra-lingual and cross-lingual tests, respectively.}.
+These results indicate that by leveraging the LF method to fill the unexplored latent space of the speaker embeddings, the speaker similarity of the ZS-TTS system significantly improved.
+The WER and MOS scores for the intra-lingual and cross-lingual tests were slightly deteriorated, respectively.
+We suppose that this was because the LF method generated a new speaker embedding, but without the accompanying content information.
+However, the increase in the WER score for the intra-lingual test was marginally small, and the WER score of the Baseline+LF system remained much lower than that of the GT.

 In contrast, the data augmentation approaches (Baseline+CS and Baseline+PS systems) demonstrated mixed results.
 While the SMOS score improved in the intra-lingual test, all other evaluation metrics deteriorated or slightly improved when compared to the baseline system.
 This decline was attributed to the low quality of the augmented speech.
 Conversely, by performing augmentation in the latent space using the LF method, our proposed approach successfully improved speaker similarity without degrading speech quality, in contrast to input-level data augmentation approaches.